-The prevalence of risk factors for chronic disease is high in Ontario, especially for populations that face health inequities, such as those with low socioeconomic status and poor mental health.
-See footnote number twenty-nine.
+The prevalence of risk factors for chronic disease is high in Ontario, especially for populations that face health inequities, such as those with low socioeconomic status and poor mental health29.
 Thunder Bay's rates are even higher.
-Smoking, physical inactivity and alcohol consumption are major risk factors for chronic disease.
-See footnote number thirty.
+Smoking, physical inactivity and alcohol consumption are major risk factors for chronic disease30.